IEA (2020), CCUS in Industry and Transformation, IEA, Paris https://www.iea.org/reports/ccus-in-industry-and-transformation

 The Illinois Industrial CCS Project in the United States (1 Mtpa) has been operating since April 2017.
 The facility, which produces corn ethanol, is the world’s first large-scale CCUS project linked with bioenergy.

-Making progress on bio-CCS applications is important for SDS alignment, as they can enable a net removal of CO2 from the atmosphere and hence offset emissions from other sources and sectors.
+Making progress on bio-CCS applications is important for SDS alignment, as they can enable the net removal of CO2 from the atmosphere and hence offset emissions from other sources and sectors.

-Four large-scale industrial and fuel transformation CCUS projects are expected to come online in 2019‑20, to bring the total number of operating facilities to 21.
-Two of the four projects under construction are in China.
 The Sinopec Qilu Petrochemical project in China moved into the construction phase in 2018 and will capture 0.4 Mtpa from fertiliser production.
 The Yanchang integrated demonstration project, which currently captures 0.05 Mtpa from a coal-to-chemical plant, will add another 0.36 Mtpa from a larger CO2 source.
-The captured CO2 will be transported for EOR in the Ordos Basin in central China.
-The other two projects in progress are the two Alberta Carbon Trunk Line projects in Canada, set to capture CO2 from fertiliser production (0.5 Mtpa) and oil refining (1.3 Mtpa).
+The captured CO2 will be transported for EOR in central China’s Ordos Basin.

-In Norway, feasibility studies are under way for CO2 capture from a cement facility and from a waste-to-energy recovery plant.
-An Equinor, Shell and Total partnership is developing offshore CO2 storage in the North Sea (the Northern Lights project) to support Norway’s plans for a fully integrated industrial project.
+An improved investment environment has helped increase the number of CCUS projects under development in Europe, including several targeting industrial hubs.
+In Norway, feasibility studies are under way for CO2 capture from a cement facility (Norcem's Brevik plant) and from a waste-to-energy recovery plant (Fortum's Klemetsrud plant).
+An Equinor, Shell and Total partnership is developing offshore CO2 storage in the North Sea – the Northern Lights project – to support Norway’s plans for a fully integrated industrial project.

 Emissions from industry subsectors will need to be increasingly targeted if global climate goals are to be achieved.
 CCUS is one of the few technology options that can significantly reduce direct CO2 emissions (including process emissions) from the industry sector, which produces one-quarter of global CO2 emissions.

 Using CCUS in industry and fuel transformation is one of the most cost-effective ways to reduce emissions, particularly from processes that produce concentrated CO2 streams.
-Targeted policies and incentives such as the 45Q could therefore unleash investments in these sectors.
+Targeted policies and incentives such as the 45Q could stimulate near-term investment in these sectors.

 Indeed, more than three-quarters of the CO2 capture capacity built in the past decade and operating today is in low-cost areas such as hydrogen production-related processes, gas processing and biomass fermentation for ethanol production.

 At the other end of the spectrum, it is more challenging – both economically and technically – to capture CO2 from industries such as iron and steel and cement production due to more dilute CO2 streams and multiple capture points.

 To stimulate early investments in these subsectors, a range of targeted policy measures, such as regulatory levers, market-based frameworks, public procurement, low-carbon product incentives, tax credits and grant funding will be needed.